-An obstacle is considered as such if, and only if, its extremities are marked with a red and white flag or flags and it is appropriately numbered and/or lettered accordingly.
-All significant jumping efforts that the average horse may be expected to attempt to negotiate must be defined as an obstacle or element and be flagged, numbered and/or lettered accordingly.
+An obstacle is considered as such if, and only if, its extremities are marked with a red flag and a white flag or flags and it is appropriately numbered and/or lettered accordingly.
+All significant jumping efforts that the average Horse may be expected to attempt to negotiate must be defined as an obstacle or element and be flagged, numbered and/or lettered accordingly.